Smoking Prevention

 Smoking and your health

-Smoking is one of the biggest causes of death and illness in the UK, increasing your risk of developing more than 50 serious health conditions including lung cancer, and heart disease.
+Smoking is one of the biggest causes of death and illness in the UK, increasing your risk of developing more than fifty serious health conditions including lung cancer and heart disease.

 Stopping smoking is the single biggest thing you can do to improve your health.
-Research shows that two thirds of smokers want to quit, and receiving support is four times more likely to help you stop smoking than quitting on your own.
+Research shows that two thirds of smokers want to quit, and that you're four times more likely to stop smoking with support than by quitting on your own.

 Protecting your baby from tobacco smoke is one of the best things you can do to give your child a healthy start in life.
 It can be difficult to stop smoking, but it's never too late to quit.

-Every cigarette you smoke harms your unborn baby and can restrict the essential oxygen supply to your baby.
+Every cigarette you smoke harms your unborn baby and can restrict their oxygen supply.
 As a result, their heart has to beat harder every time you smoke.

-For more information on the benefits of stopping smoking in pregnancy visit the NHS website
+Read more about smoking in pregnancy on the NHS website

 Smoking around children